 10. Breaking the Lease

 What happens if something comes up that forces you to break your lease?
 Can you sublet your apartment?
 Will you have to pay penalties?
-Before you make this big commitment, be sure you can stick it out or that you understand the consequences of breaking your contract.
+Before you make this big commitment make sure you came out alright in your tenant credit check so that the landlord can be understanding should something arise, also be sure you can stick it out or that you understand the consequences of breaking your contract.